Portfolio Analysis Based on Markowitz Stochastic Dominance Criteria: A Behavioral Perspective: Conclusions and Avenues of Future Research

+Consequently, one important direction for future research is to apply both normative and behavioral portfolio optimization models to global asset markets, such as cryptocurrencies, using daily or weekly return data, across different sample periods, and in decision settings with other benchmark alternatives or without explicit benchmarks (see, e.g., \citealt{Longarela2016, LiesioEtAl2023}).
+Comparing the portfolios generated by these complementary paradigms would enable financial practitioners to provide more personalized portfolio recommendations, improve investor profiling, and construct portfolios that appropriately balance rational asset allocations with investors' behavioral preferences and quantify the associated trade-offs between them.

-Besides the stochastic optimization models developed in this research have significant practical applicability and are well-suited for descriptive behavioral analyses across a broad range of fields such as behavioral finance and economics, behavioral operations and supply chain management.
-For instance, one intriguing empirical research direction is to apply the developed models in an operations management context to describe and analyze forest harvesting decisions (\citealt{Heikkinen2003, Kuosmanen2004, LejeuneKettunen2017, SinhaEtAl2017}).
+Beyond portfolio analysis, the stochastic optimization models developed in this research have significant practical applicability and are well-suited for descriptive behavioral analyses across a broad range of fields such as behavioral finance and economics, behavioral operations and supply chain management.
+For instance, another promising direction for future research is to apply the developed models in an operations management context to describe and analyze forest harvesting decisions (\citealt{Heikkinen2003, Kuosmanen2004, LejeuneKettunen2017, SinhaEtAl2017}).
 In such a setting, the base assets would correspond to forestry assets of harvestable stands of tree species, saw-logs or pulpwood (see, e.g., \citealt{Kuosmanen2004}).
 The optimization models here can then be used to identify if there exists another return or cost distribution that dominates a benchmark in the sense of MSD or MWSD, and a forest or landowner's harvesting routine can serve as the benchmark to assess whether MSD or MWSD justifies the current operational practices.

 \onehalfspacing \bibsep{0pt}